davefesta/davefesta.github.io/_posts/2021-04-17-Avoiding-Common-Product-Feedback-Issues.markdown

 Asking broad, open-ended questions can become awkward, particularly if you have a strong inkling about the response.
 Bite your tongue.
 The problem with suggesting or angling towards a certain answer is that it becomes too easy for your audience to nod along.
 As obvious as it sounds, our goal is to hear direct, unbiased responses from our audience.
 That's the point of this exercise in the first place; so, let our users' voices shine without first nudging them toward a particular response!

-## 2) Not grounding in Use Cases
+## 2) Not Grounding in Use Cases

 Interesting ideas often pop up in conversation.
-"This would be cool..." or "It would be great if..."
+"This would be nice..." or "It would be great if..."
 However, having a clear persona and use case in mind is essential to stay on track.
 Without this foundation, it's too easy to bounce around on interesting but not so critical features.
 Our users will not be clearly well-versed or organized in the problem we're solving and what is essential.
 As a result it's often more productive to steer the conversation or at least parse the dialogue with clear use cases in mind.

 ## 3) Over-indexing on One Customer